oktaytuncay/Kubernetes/kubernetes.md

         - /nginx-ingress-controller
 ```

 This is a special build of Nginx built specifically to be used as an ingress controller in Kubernetes.
-So it has it's own set up requirements, within the image the Nginx program is stored at location `/nginx-ingress-controller`, so we must pass that as the comamnd to start the Nginx controller service.
+So it has its own setup requirements, within the image the Nginx program is stored at location `/nginx-ingress-controller`, so we must pass that as the command to start the Nginx controller service.

-Nginx has a number of configuration options such as path the store the logs, keep-alive threshold, SSL settings, seesion timeouts, etc. In order to decouple these configuration data from the Nginx controller image, we must create a ConfigMap object and pass that in as follows.
+Nginx has a number of configuration options such as path the store the logs, keep-alive threshold, SSL settings, session timeouts, etc. In order to decouple these configuration data from the Nginx controller image, we must create a ConfigMap object and pass that in as follows.

 2. ConfigMap Configuration File